Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 Here’s something that bothered me for months: every AI conversation with ChatGPT or Claude was happening on someone else’s server.
-Then I discovered Clawdbot—a self-hosted AI assistant that runs entirely on your local machine.
+Then I discovered Clawdbot (now rebranded as Moltbot)—a self-hosted AI assistant that runs entirely on your local machine.

-The project was created by Peter Steinberger, and the name itself tells you something about its philosophy: “CLAW + TARDIS.”
-It’s meant to be a powerful, versatile tool that feels like it’s dimensionally bigger on the inside than you’d expect from the outside.
+The project was created by Peter Steinberger, and the rebranding to “Molt” signifies growth—much like a lobster shedding its shell.
+The original name, Clawdbot (a mix of “CLAW + TARDIS”), paved the way for this powerful, versatile tool that feels dimensionally bigger on the inside than you’d expect.

 The Local-First Philosophy

-When I first set up Clawdbot, I was struck by how different it felt.
+When I first set up Moltbot (back when it was still Clawdbot), I was struck by how different it felt.
 There was no account creation, no terms of service to accept, no worrying about rate limits from a corporate server.
 Just me, my machine, and an AI agent ready to work.

 Built on TypeScript and Node.js

-The project is fully open source, with an active GitHub repository where the community contributes skills, reports issues, and collaborates on improvements.
+The project is fully open source, with an active GitHub repository (now located at moltbot/moltbot) where the community contributes skills, reports issues, and collaborates on improvements.
 This transparency stands in stark contrast to the black-box nature of proprietary AI services.

 How It Differs from Cloud-Based AI

-The fundamental difference between Clawdbot and tools like ChatGPT comes down to where the processing happens and who controls the infrastructure:
+The fundamental difference between Moltbot and tools like ChatGPT comes down to where the processing happens and who controls the infrastructure:

-Data Location: With Clawdbot, your data never leaves your machine unless you explicitly configure it to do so.
+Data Location: With Moltbot (formerly Clawdbot), your data never leaves your machine unless you explicitly configure it to do so.
 With cloud AI, every prompt you send is transmitted, processed, and potentially stored by the provider.

-System Access: Clawdbot can execute terminal commands, manage files, control your browser, and even access your camera or screen—capabilities that cloud-based AI assistants simply cannot offer for obvious security reasons.
+System Access: Moltbot can execute terminal commands, manage files, control your browser, and even access your camera or screen—capabilities that cloud-based AI assistants simply cannot offer for obvious security reasons.

 Multiple LLM Support

-One feature I particularly appreciate is Clawdbot’s flexibility with language models.
+One feature I particularly appreciate is Moltbot’s flexibility with language models.
 It’s not locked to a single provider.
 You can use:

 This means you can choose the model that best fits your use case and budget, switching between them as needed.
 When Claude excels at reasoning, use Claude.
 When you need fast responses at lower cost, switch to a smaller model.
 You’re in control.

-Now that we understand what Clawdbot is conceptually, let’s dive into what it can actually do.
+Now that we understand what Moltbot is conceptually, let’s dive into what it can actually do.
 The feature set is impressive, especially considering it’s an open-source project.

 Messaging App Integration: The Gateway

-What makes Clawdbot genuinely practical is its “Gateway” feature—integration with the messaging apps you already use every day.
+What makes Moltbot (rebranded from Clawdbot) genuinely practical is its “Gateway” feature—integration with the messaging apps you already use every day.
 Instead of opening yet another application or web interface, you interact with your AI assistant through:

 The system supports both direct messages and group chats, with mention-based activation in groups so it doesn’t spam conversations when not needed.